PasamonteG/SQLDI_Install/SQLDI_V13.md

 ![sqldi_concept](sqldiimages/sqldi_concept.JPG)

-Using a simple SQL query, you can find and rank clients who are most similar to your most profitable clients.
-Or you can find clients who have similar patterns to previous clients who closed their accounts.
+Using a simple SQL query, you can do things like
+- find and rank clients who are most similar to your most profitable clients.
+- find clients who have similar patterns to previous clients who closed their accounts.